FatmaSaeed11/Question-Answering-Chatbot/README.md

 # Question-Answering-Chatbot
-•Chatbot deployed by streamlit and apply Langchain, Gemini, RAG, Langgraph.
+•Chatbot deployed by streamlit and apply  RAG, Langgraph and Semantic Routing